binaryphile/docker-redmine/README.md

 The general workflow looks like this:

-- Fork redmine on [github] and clone it to your local machine
-- Edit the following files to reference your github/docker account and the redmine version:
+- In this repo, edit the following files to reference your github/docker account and the redmine version:
   - `install.sh`
   - `prep.sh`
   - `run.sh`
+- Fork redmine on [github] and clone it to your local machine
 - Checkout the branch you want, usually [version]-stable
 - Import the files from my repo:
   - `.gitignore` - allows you to check in important files that Redmine